 Location: Emory University Rollins School of Public Health

 The death rate from suicide for black or African American men was four times greater than for African American women in 2018.
 Since 2017, suicide has been the second leading cause of death in those 10-19 years old.
 Rates of suicide among Black youth have risen faster than in any other racial/ethnic group in the past two decades, with suicide rates in Black males 10-19 years old increasing by 60%.

-Join us Saturday, September 30, 2023, at 9 AM for an empowering and interactive forum for those who share interests and experiences in reducing health disparities for Black boys and men, preventing suicide, and promoting healthy strategies to improve healthy living.
+Join us Saturday, September 30, 2023, at 9 AM a the Emory University Rollins School of Public Health for an empowering and interactive forum for those who share interests and experiences in reducing health disparities for Black boys and men, preventing suicide, and promoting healthy strategies to improve healthy living.
 At the end of the summit, participants should be able to:

 About My Life is a Gift: Suicide Awareness Summit

 My Life is a Gift (MLG) Summit is designed to explore experiences of suicide in vulnerable populations, i.e., BIPOC, LGBTQ+, children and their families, and older adults, from a community, faith, and family perspective.
 Learn from the experts about suicide prevention, intervention, and meeting the needs of suicide survivors and survivors of suicide attempts (SOSA).
 This event is created to meet attendees' diverse interests and needs while creating a powerful opportunity for learning and developing techniques to prevent suicide in vulnerable populations.